Billing & Insurance

 Can you explain how the insurance pays or not pays certain parts of a bill?

 Insurance companies pay different according to their contract agreement with the employer or individual.
-To get a clear understanding of how your contracted insurance is expected to pay, contact your Insurance company by calling the customer service number located on your insurance card, or by contacting the Business Office at Memorial Health System of East Texas for insurance payment information.
+To get a clear understanding of how your contracted insurance is expected to pay, contact your Insurance company by calling the customer service number located on your insurance card, or by contacting the Business Office at CHI St. Luke's Health Memorial for insurance payment information.
 There are several reasons why an insurance company may not pay on an account.
 To get a clear understanding of any reason, the Customer Service Department in the Business Office is available 8 to 5 to answer all questions to a satisfactory resolution.
 A representative can be reached at (936) 639-7931.

 Who do I call to update my demographic or insurance information?